 In addition to the 'bottom up' analysis conducted by Skills Impact, the department's AISC Industry Policy and VET Data Analytics teams piloted an automated text analysis process enabling deep content searches of units of competency.
 Key search terms used in the Skills Impact analysis were used in the prototype search tool and generated a list of 573 units.
-A number of the identified units were considered by Skills Impact during the 'bottom up' analysis and were determined not to have potential for cross-industry use due to their industry-specificity or regulatory relevance.

-The additional units identified through the pilot process output will need to be further investigated to determine their coverage of common cross-industry skills in environmental sustainability.
+Of these units, 71 are included in the units identified for review (Attachment B, Table 1).
+A further 107 of these units were considered by Skills Impact during the 'bottom up' analysis and were determined not to have potential for crossindustry use due to their industry-specificity or regulatory relevance.
+The remaining 395 identified through the pilot process output may need to be further investigated to determine their coverage of common cross-industry skills in environmental sustainability.